What if Republicans had a party and Trump wasn’t there?

 His conference was not anti-Trump, but unlike the worshipful right-wing youth bonanzas held by Turning Point USA, it was not exactly a Trump rally, either.
 His name was hardly mentioned.

 “They want to make the party all about Donald Trump,” Crenshaw said of the political left — and of some members of his own party — in an interview.
-“This summit is a reminder of what conservatism is, because it’s not anti- or pro- anyone.”
+“This summit is a reminder of what conservatism is, because it’s not anti- or pro-anyone.”

 On the first full day of the conference, conservatism appeared to be, at the very least, pro-lasers and pro-fog machines.
 There was a screening of a mini-movie about Crenshaw escaping from antifa kidnappers and parachuting to the roof of the Hilton hotel, before rappelling down from the rafters and appearing onstage in camo pants and a tight black shirt.